awsdocs/aws-cost-management-user-guide/doc_source/con-bill-blended-rates.md

 Some AWS services are priced in *tiers*, which specify unit costs for defined amounts of AWS usage\.
 As your usage increases, your usage crosses thresholds into new pricing tiers that specify lower unit costs for additional usage in a month\.
 Your AWS usage is measured every month\.
 To measure usage, AWS treats all accounts in an organization as a single account\.
 Member accounts don't reach tier thresholds individually\.
 Instead, all usage in the organization is aggregated for each service, which ensures faster access to lower\-priced tiers\.
 As each month begins, your service usage is reset to zero\.

 Each AWS service publishes its pricing information independently\.
 You can access all individual pricing pages from the [AWS Pricing](http://aws.amazon.com/pricing/) page\.
-The AWS whitepaper [ How AWS Pricing Works](https://aws.amazon.com/whitepapers/how-aws-pricing-works/) also discusses usage scenarios and pricing options\.

 ### Calculating Costs for Amazon S3 Standard Storage<a name="tier-example"></a>